praxis-live/components/README.md

 # Custom Components

-SubGraph (.pxg) files are a way of reusing and sharing custom components or groups of components for use with [Praxis LIVE](http://www.praxislive.org)
+SubGraph (.pxg) files are a way of reusing and sharing custom components or groups of components for use with [PraxisLIVE](http://www.praxislive.org)

 ## Usage

+The components here can be automatically downloaded and installed into the IDE palette from the IDE dashboard.

-Download the [latest zip file](https://github.com/praxis-live/pxg/archive/master.zip) and extract the contents.
+Alternatively, download the zip from the [releases page](https://github.com/praxis-live/components/releases) and extract the contents.
 Drag .pxg files into your patch from the File Browser tab, or import them into your palette (choose `Import` from the popup menu on palette categories).

 ## Components

-Under active development - lots more to come!
-Components marked experimental may not be well tested or fully functional.

 ### Core

-Components that can be used in any graph (audio, video, tinkerforge, etc.).
+Components that can be used in any graph (audio, video, data, custom, etc.).

 * `seconds.pxg` - output running time in seconds.
-* `array-map.pxg` (experimental) - map a range from 0 to 1 to values in an array.
+* `array-map.pxg` - map a range from 0 to 1 to values in an array.
-* `normalize.pxg` (experimental) - normalize incoming signals to between 0 and 1.
+* `normalize.pxg` - normalize incoming signals to between 0 and 1.

 ### Data

-Components that can be used in any graph, but _should_ really only be used in a generic data patch (`root:data`).
+Components that can be used in a data graph.

-* `file-listener.pxg` (experimental) - given an absolute path to a (text) file, will load and send the contents, then listen and reload/resend on file changes.
+* `file-listener.pxg` - given an absolute path to a (text) file, will load and send the contents, then listen and reload/resend on file changes.
 Can be connected to `core:routing:send` to send updated code to another component.

 ### Audio